 With this goal in mind, the LDC area was selected after an initial period of coordinated actions, including more than 4,000 km of airborne and ground-based Radar Echo Sounding (RES) survey and basal temperature assessment based on vertical velocity and temperature measurements.
 All measurements were interpreted within a temperature and age modelling framework.
 These actions were performed in the frame of the previous EU project, led by researchers from the British Antarctic Survey (BAS) and the Institut des Géosciences de l’Environnement (IGE).
 Over the last weeks, researchers from an international team composed of scientists from AWI, University of Copenhagen (UCPH) and the University of Alabama (UA) have finally scanned the area of interest and a group of experts have precisely selected the exact site for drilling operations during the 2020-21 field season.
 Here, the characteristics of the deeper layers, with ice of least 1.5 million years old should be preserved with a good temporal resolution.

 “It is the first time that a site for deep drilling has been selected with such a high precision and effort.
 The new radar measurement showed more clearly than before, that the ice there is well stratified and most probably very old”, says Olaf Eisen (AWI).

 The whole ‘Beyond EPICA – Oldest Ice Core’ project has been funded with a 11 million Euro grant by the European Commission and will take six years in total to drill, collect and analyse the ice from this very deep hole, if everything goes to plan.

 For further information, visit the 'Beyond EPICA' website.

 The skills developed during this quest will benefit to the entire ice core community.

-Of interest to the community might also be the 3rd IPICS Open Science Conference which will be held from 18-24 October 2020 in Crans-Montana, Switzerland.
+Of interest to the community might also be the 3rd IPICS Open Science Conference to be held in Crans-Montana, Switzerland, now postponed until 2021.